August 2017 Lahore bombing: Intelligence before the attack

 According to a news article published in Daily Dunya on 1 August, law enforcement agencies had diligently informed the Inspector General of the Punjab Police, Arif Nawaz, about the details and specific locations of the highly possible terror attacks.

-The agencies passed on information that there were several facilitators and groups of banned outfits near fruit markets who were actively transporting explosive materials, weapons, suicide jackets and timing devices via trucks and secretly occupying several buildings where they plan terror activities, the report stated.
+The agencies passed on information that several facilitators and groups of banned outfits near fruit markets were actively transporting explosive materials, weapons, suicide jackets and timing devices via trucks and secretly occupying several buildings where they planned terror activities, the report stated.

-Warning the police officials, the agencies said that the checkpoints near the fruit markets were not doing enough to ensure safety and security.
+Warning the police officials, the agencies said that the checkpoints near the fruit markets were insufficient to ensure safety and security.
 The agencies directed them to carry out intelligence-based and combing operations in and around the target areas so that those who want to carry out the attacks in Punjab cannot do so easily.

 Attack

 At around 20:50 UTC+5:00, a truck loaded with fruit exploded, killing two and injuring 35 people.
 Injuries were caused by debris of the building that collapsed as a result of explosion.
 More than 100 vehicles near the explosion were also damaged.
 The roof of a nearby school collapsed.
 The explosion caused damage to an electrical transformer and consequently the electrical supply was suspended and the area of the explosion was darkened.
 People initially thought that the electrical transformer had exploded.
 The explosion left a 10-foot crater on the ground.
-Parts of the truck were found several hundred meters away from the site of the explosion.
+Parts of the truck were found several hundred meters away from the explosion site.